What are the Different Types of Cost Accounting?

 An extension of the philosophy of lean manufacturing and production developed by Japanese companies, lean accounting emphasizes on value-based pricing and lean-focused performance measurements.

 In cost accounting, money is viewed as the economic factor of production.
 In contrast, money is viewed as the measure of economic performance in financial accounting.
 Because cost accounting is used as an internal management tool, it does not have to adhere to any specific standards and varies from one company to another.
-If you are having a problem getting your cost accounting right, source out for the best bookkeeping services in Singapore and they will help you get your accounts straightened out.
+If you are having a problem getting your cost accounting right, source out for the best accounting services in Singapore and they will help you get your accounts straightened out.